thoth-station/template-project/CONTRIBUTING.md

 If you are introducing a new dependency, please make sure it's added to:

 - Pipfile
 - setup.py if its a package.

 ### Documentation

 If you want to update documentation, [README.md](README.md) is the file you're looking for.

-### How to contribute code to ogr
+### How to contribute code to Thoth-Station

 1. Create a fork of this repository.
 2. Create a new branch just for the bug/feature you are working on.